I was pleased this month to discover Milly Schmidt and her blog, The Cat’s Write.

 Add Social Media Sharing Buttons

 Next, you should add social media sharing buttons to your blog, so that people who stumble across your posts can become regular followers.
-You can get sharing buttons for Facebook, Twitter and Google Plus.
+You can get sharing buttons for Facebook and Twitter.
 These require you to embed a code into your blog – there are sites that tell how to do this if you are unsure.
 Make sure that the share button is somewhere clear where readers can see it, such as the top of your blog’s homepage.

 Build up Likes and Follows